GispoCoding/eis_toolkit/README.md

 EIS Toolkit is a comprehensive Python package for mineral prospectivity mapping and analysis.
 EIS Toolkit is developed as part of [EIS Horizon EU project](https://eis-he.eu/), which aims to aid EU's efforts in the green transition by securing critical raw materials.
 EIS Toolkit serves both as a standalone library that brings together and implements relevant tools for mineral prospectivity mapping and as a computational backend for [EIS QGIS Plugin](https://github.com/GispoCoding/eis_qgis_plugin).

 > [!NOTE]
 > This repository is still in development.
-Check the [wiki page of EIS Toolkit](https://github.com/GispoCoding/eis_toolkit/wiki) for list of tools and [roadmap](#roadmap) for more details about the project.
+Check the [wiki page of EIS Toolkit](https://github.com/GispoCoding/eis_toolkit/wiki) for list of tools.

 ## Installation